 How are they accessing your site?

-In the world of 20 billion different devices (yes I am exaggerating), it is important to know how they your visitors are accessing your site.
+In the world of 20 billion different devices (yes I am exaggerating), it is important to know how your visitors are accessing your site.
 Are they mainly desktop users, ipad/tablet people on the go, or are they mobile surfers?
-Writing responsive content that looks great in ALL devices is important.
-Putting extra emphases on the devices that are most used.
+Writing responsive content that looks great on ALL devices is important.
+Putting extra emphasis on the devices that are most used.
 This goes the same for browsers used.
-If no one is using Opera to view your site, don’t worry about optimizing for it.
+If no one is using Opera to view your site, don't worry about optimizing for it.
 Look to your Google Analytics for your reports on browser and devices used.